-Ready to see the world with new eyes?
-It’s time to try contact lenses!
-These tiny, almost invisible devices can totally change the way you see the world!
-But if you’re new to this, you might wonder which type of contact lens is right for you.
+Ready to see the world without glasses?
+It’s time to try contact lenses.
+These tiny, almost invisible devices can totally change the way you see your surroundings.
+If you’re new to this, you might wonder which type of contact lenses is right for you.

 What are the different types of contact lenses?

 Several types of lenses are offered on the market to fit different vision requirements and lifestyles.
 To help you decide which type of contact lenses may be right for you, we’ve clarified the various types available according to both the type of correction they’ll provide and their manufacturer’s recommended replacement schedule.

 First of all, there are two distinct types of contact lenses.
 While soft lenses are more common, they offer immediate all-day wear and can be worn safely during sports activities—but RGP lenses cannot.
 However, to choose the appropriate material, curvature and replacement schedule, consult your eye care professional to see which lenses may be right for you.